 Safari, one of the most popular stock applications on your iPhone, iPod touch and iPad, has gotten some sweet 3D Touch love in iOS.

-If you own an iPhone 7 or iPhone 7 Plus, you can Peek and Pop web links, bookmarks, Shared Links and Reading List items, enter Safari’s private-browsing mode or open new tabs right from the Home screen, and then some more.
+If you own an iPhone 7 or later, you can Peek and Pop web links, bookmarks, Shared Links and Reading List items, enter Safari’s private-browsing mode or open new tabs right from the Home screen, and then some more.

 In this post, we’ll take you through the nine ways you can use 3D Touch in Safari to browse the web faster and access popular features with fewer taps than without it.

 1. Open tabs, go incognito and more, from your Home screen

 Pressing Safari’s icon on the Home screen brings up a menu with the following options: Show Reading List, Show Bookmarks, New Private Tab and New Tab.

 I typically use the Reading List shortcut to launch right into my saved articles at the end of the day.
 While the Show Bookmarks shortcut is useless to me, I’m a big fan of being able to dive straight into Safari’s private-browsing mode from the Home screen without spending three taps to get there without 3D Touch.

 2. Preview web links

 Just like previewing emails in Mail and chats in Messages without opening them, Safari supports previewing web links with 3D Touch without actually navigating away from your current web page.
 Just press a web link to preview the underlying link, then press a little deeper to open it.